Sie sind vermutlich noch nicht im Forum angemeldet - Klicken Sie hier um sich kostenlos anzumelden Impressum

 front turn signals have a 1k resistor to the Deltang Rx47, and also a 3k resistor straight to GND to serve as parking lights the whole time the vehicle is turned on, but they light up bright when the turn signal is used.

-Other scenario Taillights have 4 outputs total.
+Taillights have 4 outputs total.
 Left brake, Left turn, Right brake and Right turn.
 The LEDs themselves are directly connected to GND with 3k resistors (same as the front turn signals) but use 1k resistors to each of the outputs.
 That way if there is no output, the lights are on dim, and if there is the lights are on bright using the same LED.

 Would this cause backflow of power into the receiver output pin and fry the receiver?
 Or would it work?